Darkade/Darkade.github.io/_posts/2020-11-18-dnd-how-often-to-roll.md

 ### And this all means?

 As I said, it reinforces the importance of Failing Forwards during Skill Checks.
-Given that depending on the `DC` and `Bonus` you are likely to observe a success by the second or third try, then a single failed roll should probably not have a lasting impact on the game, a series of failed rolls, however, should.
+Given that, depending on the `DC` and `Bonus`, you are likely to observe a success by the second or third try, then a single failed roll should probably not have a lasting impact on the game, a series of failed rolls, however, should.

 Second, but most important: You now know how many rolls a player should make to get a success with their character!